E kore e kore

 Please refer to the pages under the Evidence drop down menu, for a fascinating and enlightening journey through an expose of the scientific evidence, in support of the Grey Ghost's existence.

 Through Rhys Buckingham’s considerable dedication, he has been able to obtain some quite convincing sound recordings of the South Island kokako.
 These sound recordings have aroused the interest of many professionals in conservation circles.
 For example, Mathew Lark, who is a New Zealand bird vocalization specialist, stated, after analysing Rhys’s sound recordings, “I don’t know what you’ve got here Rhys, but it’s a new species !”

 Some SIKCT members believe it is achievable to save the South Island kokako from extinction through intensive ground-based multi-species pest management, much akin to the in-situ techniques used to recover North Island kokako populations.

 There is generally a strong correlation between known South Island kokako populations and the high abundance and diversity of other indigenous bird species, at these sites.
 General forest health and plant diversity are often significant features at these sites.
 In-situ pest management at these sites would benefit, not only South Island kokako, but a wide array of other endangered species, and essentially ensure long term protection of areas of significant biological diversity.

-What is sorely needed in this respect, is sponsorship and donations, for active conservation management.
-SIKIT acts as a central contact agency in facilitating hands-on conservation initiatives between sponsors, donors, community and non-profit conservation groups, and the DoC.
+What is sorely needed in this respect is sponsorship and donations for active conservation management.
+SIKCT acts as a central contact agency in facilitating hands-on conservation initiatives between sponsors, donors, community and non-profit conservation groups and DoC.

 If you have sighted, or feel you have heard a South Island kokako, please contact us under the Register Encounters page.
 It is important that we know about your recent encounter ASAP, as South Island kokako are generally only vocally active, and/or more visually conspicuous, for very short periods, typically only a few days.